jmdevelopermobile/blockchain-crypto-guides/guides/bitcoin/bitcoin-transactions.md

 In about 10 minutes, the transaction moves to the blockchain and Lisa’s wallet will display the amount in the available balance.

-For some wallets, like Unstoppable, the threshold for this is 30 minutes.
+For some wallets, like Bonepayment, the threshold for this is 30 minutes.
 In other words, some wallets consider the transaction final after 3-6 new blocks have been added to the blockchain.